English is the official language of the Conference. Please note that no simultaneous translation services will be available.

 Most museums and shops are open daily from 9am to 6pm.
 Museums are closed on Mondays and state holidays.
 Banks operate similarly, but remain closed on Saturdays and Sundays.

-No vaccination is required to enter the Czech Republic.
 During a visit to the Czech Republic, the European Health Insurance Card (EHIC) enables an access to a necessary state-provided healthcare on the same basis as for Czech residents.

 Important telephone numbers